Pediatric Appendicitis Workup

 Radiographic signs suggestive of appendicitis include convex lumbar scoliosis, obliteration of the right psoas margin, right lower quadrant (RLQ) air-fluid levels, air in the appendix, and localized ileus.
 In rare incidents, a perforated appendix may produce pneumoperitoneum.

-If no other imaging studies are to be performed, an abdominal series is strongly suggested.
+If no other imaging studies are to be performed, an abdominal series may be helpful.

 For more information, see the Medscape Reference article Appendicitis Imaging.